 Alternatively, said with a cold tone it implies an unsuccessful visit.

-Listen carefully to your caller’s tone to identify their satisfaction or dissatisfaction.
+Listen carefully to your caller’s tone and pace to identify their satisfaction or dissatisfaction.

 We pick up on these vocal characteristics unconsciously.
 By being aware of the way the words are being spoken you will be able to ‘hear’ what isn’t being said but the feelings and emotions being communicated.
 This is invaluable if you are to understand fully the purpose of your caller’s contact and move towards a satisfactory outcome.